 - Customers: Students to researchers and staff to start-ups, SME's, industry and associations etc; - Relationships: Develop what the engagement looks like membership or partnership or collaboration etc - what will the model look like?
 Mixed model.
-Should include all stakeholders from student to academic staff to start up, SME and RUN-EU Plus; - Activities: Visibility of the community is important this can help with showing the community the expertise and experience of its members which can then lead to new projects / initiatives.
-Networking is important part of the structure; Engagement with SMEs/industry through masters or PhD research sponsored research (helping to increase R&D capacity); PR success stories, events bring people together; - Channels: Opportunities for an 'open innovation' platform -> students/researchers share with companies + companies share with academic community; - Resources: In addition to a team to run the EIH, establish and utilise the EIH steering committee to leverage and help attract companies to the EIH and validate/ advise on the strategy and engagement with industry: - Consider that the steering committee would work across the different countries and not just a local perspective start local though and nudge growth through strategic engagement; - Partners: RUN-EU stakeholder organisations from all sectors of the quadruple helix innovation system; - Value proposition: To be developed / articulated based on mission / vision after initial engagement with key stakeholders (includes impacts for all stakeholders).
+Should include all stakeholders from student to academic staff to start up, SME; - Activities: Visibility of the community is important this can help with showing the community the expertise and experience of its members which can then lead to new projects / initiatives.
+Networking is important part of the structure; Engagement with SMEs/industry- sponsored research (helping to increase R&D capacity); PR success stories, events bring people together; - Channels: Opportunities for an 'open innovation' platform -> students/researchers share with companies + companies share with academic community; - Resources: In addition to a team to run the EIH, establish and utilise the EIH steering committee to leverage and help attract companies to the EIH and validate/ advise on the strategy and engagement with industry: - Consider that the steering committee would work across the different countries and not just a local perspective - start local though and nudge growth through strategic engagement; - Partners: RUN-EU stakeholder organisations - Value proposition: To be developed / articulated based on mission / vision after initial engagement with key stakeholders (includes impacts for all stakeholders)